Dung24-6/Dung24-6/README.md

 _**It isn't what happens to us that causes us to suffer; it's what we say to ourselves about what happens.**_

 Pema Chödrön

+_**How is it possible to find meaning in a finite world, given my waist and shirt size?**_

+Woody Allen